 7. Young Women in the Community: Several young women, including the victim of the alleged rape, provide insights into the struggles of women in this era.
 Their stories intersect with Martha’s, emphasizing the theme of women’s resilience and the fight for justice in a patriarchal society.

-These characters, woven together with rich historical detail, create a compelling and intricate narrative about justice, survival, and the hidden lives of women in early America
+These characters, woven together with rich historical detail, create a compelling and intricate narrative about justice, survival, and the hidden lives of women in early America.

 The Frozen River Ending Explained